Politics of Ghana: Legislative Branch

-History

 Recent political developments

 Nana Akufo-Addo, the ruling party candidate, was defeated in a very close election by John Atta Mills of the National Democratic Congress (NDC) following the Ghanaian presidential election, 2008.
 Mills died of natural causes and was succeeded by vice-president John Dramani Mahama on 24 July 2012.

 Following the Ghanaian presidential election, 2012, John Dramani Mahama became President-elect and was inaugurated on 7 January 2013.
 Ghana was a stable democracy.

 As a result of the Ghanaian presidential election, 2016, Nana Akufo-Addo became President-elect and was inaugurated as the fifth President of the Fourth Republic of Ghana and eighth President of Ghana on 7 January 2017.
 In December 2020, President Nana Akufo-Addo was re-elected after a tightly contested election.

 Judicial branch

 The structure and the power of the judiciary are independent of the two other branches of government.
-The Judiciary of Ghana is responsible for interpreting, applying and enforcing the laws of Ghana, and exist to settle legal conflicts fairly and in a more competent way.
+The Judiciary of Ghana is responsible for interpreting, applying and enforcing the laws of Ghana, and exists to settle legal conflicts fairly and in a more competent way.
 The Supreme Court of Ghana has broad powers of judicial review.
 It is authorized by the Constitution to rule on the constitutionality of any legislation or executive action at the request of any aggrieved citizen.
 The hierarchy of courts derives largely from British juridical forms.
 The courts have jurisdiction over all civil and criminal matters.
 They include the Superior Courts of Judicature, established under the 1992 Constitution, and the Inferior Courts, established by Parliament.
 The Superior Courts are, from highest to lowest, the Supreme Court of Ghana, the Court of Appeal, the High Court of Justice, and the ten Regional Tribunals.
 The Inferior Courts, since the Courts Act 2002, include the Circuit Courts, the Magistrate Courts, and special courts such as the Juvenile Courts.

-In 2007, Georgina Wood became the first ever female chief justice of the Ghanaian Supreme Court.